NOTE: For the purposes of SXSW, the abbreviation "ACC" stands for "Austin Convention Center" and NOT "Austin Community College."

 Click here to learn more about the volunteer calls and the registration process.

 In 2012, we introduced a new volunteer database system and have done away with our old system.
-We are starting fresh to make sure we have the most up to date information and volunteers.
+We are starting fresh to make sure we have the most up to date information for our volunteers.
 We will be double-checking records from the old database for any history that we may need to transfer over.
-If you volunteered last year, use your record from last year.
-If not, create a new one.
+If you've use the Shiftboard system already, use your the same email you used to create your original record.
+Your updated reregistration information will be merged with your existing record.
+If this is your first year using Shiftboard, create a new record.

-YES.
-We need to know if you plan to volunteer for 2015, and this is the time when we mark you as a current volunteer and approve your registration.
-If you are not able to attend one of the volunteer calls, please contact a [volunteer coordinator](firstname.lastname@example.org).
+YES, if you are local.
+This is how you will build your schedule.
+OOT Volunteers will receive their information via email.
+If you are not able to attend one of the volunteer calls, or have questions, please contact a volunteer coordinator.

 Visit the Register Page to learn more about the volunteer calls and the registration process.

-I'm a returning Conference Volunteer, but now my crew is listed as a Production Crew.
+I'm a returning "Production" Volunteer, but now my crew is listed as an All-Conference Crew.
 What happened?

 If you're the type who wants to see it all and do it all during SXSWedu and SXSWeek, we strongly recommend that you buy a badge.

-SXSW Volunteers can earn a variety of perks depending on the number of hours or shifts that are worked on either a Conference or Production Crew.
+SXSW Volunteers can earn a variety of perks depending on the number of hours or shifts that are worked on either a All-Conference or Music Festival Crew.
 Visit the Perks page for more information on each perk.

 No. Volunteer work prior to the event is minimal, and reserved for returning volunteers only.
-Volunteers working toward a SXSWedu Badge must work half their conference hours or 1 production shift during SXSWedu.
+Volunteers working toward a SXSWedu Badge must work half their hours during SXSWedu.
 The volunteer's remaining schedule can be worked during SXSW.
-Returning volunteers may be able to work a portion of their schedule during SXSWedu while earning a music wristband or Volunteer IA/Film/Gold/Music/Platinum Badge.
-Crews have limited shifts during SXSWedu and cannot guarantee shifts for those not earning SXSWedu Badge.
+Returning SXSW volunteers may be able to work a portion of their schedule during SXSWedu while earning a Volunteer Gold, Music or Platinum Badge.
+Crews have limited hours during SXSWedu and cannot guarantee hours for those not earning SXSWedu Badge.

-Sorry, but no. All volunteers must work a minimum number of hours or shifts.
+Sorry, but no. All volunteers must work a minimum number of hours.
 The size and scope of this event requires appropriate training for all involved.
 The crews can only run smoothly when the volunteers have been oriented in advance, and have committed a minimum amount of time to particular crews.

-Conference Volunteers may work on up to 3 of over 20 different Conference Crews that operate throughout the 10 days SXSW.
-Conference Volunteers accumulate hours to earn a perk to attend SXSW events.
+All-Conference Volunteers may work on up to 2 of the 40+ All-Conference Crews that operate throughout SXSWedu and the 10 days of SXSW.
+All-Conference Volunteers can accumulate hours to earn a perk to attend SXSWedu or SXSW events.

-Production Volunteers work on only one crew with a much less flexible schedule and available shifts.
-They work a minimum number of shifts on one crew in order to earn either a Volunteer Gold, Music, or a Platinum badge.
-Production Volunteers are not eligible for the Volunteer Interactive and Film Badges, or the music wristband.
+Music Festival Volunteers work on only one crew.
+They work a minimum number of hours on one crew in order to earn either a Volunteer Music or Platinum badge.
+Music Festival Volunteers are not eligible for the Volunteer Gold Badge.

 No, sorry.
 You must choose one or the other.

-Yes, but you must work the required hours/shifts independently of each other.
+Yes, but you must work the required hours independently of each other.
 Please contact a volunteer coordinator for assistance.

-We accept a limited number of Out-Of-Town (OOT) SXSWedu and SXSW Volunteers.
-Those wishing to volunteer for SXSW are not expected to attend the Volunteer Call.
+Yes, we accept of Out-Of-Town (OOT) Volunteers.
+OOT Volunteers are not expected to attend the Volunteer Call.
 However, volunteers must follow the OOT Volunteer registration process to be eligible to volunteer.

 More information for OOT Volunteers can be found here.

-All Conference Volunteers are required to attend one mandatory pre-event meeting as well as the Conference Crew Walk-thru
+All-Conference Volunteers are required to attend one mandatory pre-event meeting on February 27, 2016.

-If you want to volunteer for SXSW or SXSWedu, you should know that you will not get to see everything you want.
+If you want to volunteer for SXSW, you should know that you will not get to see everything you want.
 Your priority will be volunteering for the event, not attending it.
 However, volunteering IS fun and you will enjoy your perk when not working a volunteer shift.